nick98anderson/kmeans/README.md

-# kmeans
-kmeans clustering implementation for cmput340

 # Introduction
 For this project I decided to implemented kmeans clustering.
 Kmeans clustering is a form of unsupervised learning where we try to disover underlying patterns in the dataset and predict the the target labels of the dataset.
 Kmeans achieves this by clustering the data into different groups.
+Example usages of kmeans can be found in identifying music genres based on track data, movie genres based on box office gross, or even image compression.

 # Implementation